gSchool/DNA-release-2/02-Phase-1/04b-architecture.md

 ### !end-callout

 ## Bonus Section: API Gateway
 API stands for Application Programming Interface.
-It’s an old term, but has been given a totally new life with the explosion of Cloud services, and, you guessed it, microservices.
+It’s an old term, but has been given a new life with the explosion of Cloud services, and, you guessed it, microservices.
 APIs are like software middlemen- they enable applications, systems, or services to talk to one another.
 APIs are an effective way to make sure applications are loosely coupled and modular in nature.

 This is a great video to learn about APIs: [APIs 101: What Exactly is an API?
 Part 1](https://www.youtube.com/watch?v=cpRcK4GS068)